-Preheat your oven to 400 degrees and let’s start off by throwing some center cut bacon on a sheet pan (covered with foil) in the oven for about 12-14 minutes. (or until bacon is crispy) You can make it on the stove top too, but I have found that this is the quickest way to get a lot of bacon done at once.
+Preheat your oven to 400 degrees and let’s start off by throwing some center cut bacon on a sheet pan (covered with foil for easy clean up and so you can reuse the pan for the biscuits) in the oven for about 14 minutes (or until bacon is crispy).
+You can make it on the stove top too, but I have found that this is the quickest way to get a lot of bacon done at once.

 While the bacon is cooking grab a bowl and add 2 cups self rising flour, 1 tsp garlic powder, and 1 tsp kosher salt.
 Stir together.

 Add in 2 cups of non fat plain greek yogurt and 1/4 cup parmesan cheese.

 Mix with a spoon REALLY, REALLY well.
 Do ya see those crumbly pieces at the bottom?
 You’re done mixin’ when they are nowhere to be found.

 Keep mixing until you feel like your arm is going to fall off.